Reservoir Dogs: Production

-Reservoir Dogs was, according to Tarantino, influenced by Stanley Kubrick's 1956 film The Killing.
-Tarantino said: "I didn't go out of my way to do a rip-off of The Killing, but I did think of it as my 'Killing', my take on that kind of heist movie."
+The film contains multiple homages to other films.
+In a 1992 interview, Tarantino says he likes the title of Reservoir Dogs because "it sounds like in a film by Alain Delon by Jean-Pierre Melville...
+I could see Alain Delon in a black suit say: "I'm Mr. Blonde".
+Moreover, Le Samouraï is one of Quentin Tarantino's favorite films and influenced him in the creation of the world of Reservoir Dogs and Pulp Fiction.
+The idea of the costumes of the films comes from a discussion between Tarantino and the costume designer Betsy Heimann, about French noir films with Alain Delon.
+Tarantino has said that Reservoir Dogs was influenced by Stanley Kubrick's 1956 film noir The Killing: "I didn't go out of my way to do a rip-off of The Killing, but I did think of it as my 'Killing', my take on that kind of heist movie."
 The film's plot was also inspired by the 1952 film Kansas City Confidential.
 Additionally, Joseph H. Lewis's 1955 film The Big Combo and Sergio Corbucci's 1966 Spaghetti Western Django inspired the scene where a police officer is tortured in a chair.
-Tarantino has denied that he plagiarized with Reservoir Dogs and instead said that he does homages.
 Having the main characters named after colors (Mr. Pink, White, Brown, etc.) was first seen in the 1974 film The Taking of Pelham One Two Three.
 The film also contains key elements similar to those found in Ringo Lam's 1987 film City on Fire.
 Tarantino praised the film City on Fire and mentioned it as a major influence.